Riding the Trend or Protecting Profits | Newell Brands Inc. (NWL)

 Is It Worth Investing in Newell Brands Inc. (NASDAQ :NWL) Right Now?

-Plus, the 36-month beta value for NWL is at 0.96.
+Newell Brands Inc. (NASDAQ:NWL) scored a price-to-earnings ratio above its average ratio, recording 19.78 x from its present earnings ratio.
+Plus, the 36-month beta value for NWL is at 0.95.
 Opinions of the stock are interesting as 3 analysts out of 11 who provided ratings for Newell Brands Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 6 rated it as “hold,” and 2 as “sell.”

 The 2021 Backdoor Crypto Portfolio (free)